qaecology/blogdown-website/content/authors/Samuel Ho/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups: #(please choose one from below and remove the others that aren't needed)
+user_groups:
-- Research Staff
+- Research Students and Research Assistants
 ---

-Saoirse Kelleher is a PhD candidate working on dynamic occupancy models, particularly how their performance can be improved in applied ecological studies.
-She is also interested in conservation technology and remote sensing, particularly for non-invasive wildlife monitoring.
-She has previously worked on projects involving bat-mosquito interactions, sound pollution in national parks, and crustacean signalling pathways.
+Sam's interests are in conservation biology, particularly but not confined to, freshwater fauna and herpetofauna.
+This includes their threats, ecology, and how they are being traded.

+He is also an award-winning photographer, aiming to bridge research and education through photography and videography.